The-Marcy-Lab-School/6-0-0-nodes-and-linked-lists/README.md

 # 6-0-0-nodes-and-linked-lists

-Welcome to the introductory lecture of Mod X!
+Welcome to the introductory lecture of Mod 6(formally unit x)!
 Today, we're diving into the fundamentals of nodes and linked lists in JavaScript.

 Nodes?
 They're the building blocks of linked lists, acting as data containers in a connected chain.